Andrej Prean Nagy

-Andrej Prean Nagy (8 September 1923 – 5 September 1997) also referred to as André Nagy or Andras Nagy, was a Romanian-born Hungarian footballer and coach.
-As a player Nagy played for both Ferencváros and Hungary.
+Andrej Prean Nagy (8 September 1923 – 5 September 1997), also referred to as André Nagy or Andras Nagy, was a football player and coach who played for both Ferencváros.
+Born in Romania, he represented the Hungary national team internationally.

 Nagy left the country in 1945, and played abroad for Bayern Munich.
 He then moved to France where he played first with AS Cannes and then Olympique de Marseille and RC Strasbourg.
 He joined later Spanish team UD Las Palmas on 18 January 1952 where he played till 1955.

-Nagy had three stints as coach for Club Africain, Tunis in 1969–71, 1977–81, and 1984–85.
+As A coach, Nagy had three stints for Club Africain, Tunis in 1969–71, 1977–81, and 1984–85.